 Exercise Science and Physical Education

-The graduate program in Exercise Science & Physical Education provides students the opportunity to pursue advanced study in the general field of physical education, and to develop competency in an area of concentration.
+The graduate program in Exercise Science & Physical Education provides students the opportunity to pursue advanced study in the field, and to develop competency in an area of concentration.
 Concentrations are offered in Teaching and Supervision of Physical Education, Coaching and Sports Administration, and Exercise Sciences.
 The program is designed to develop and enhance competencies necessary for teaching in school programs, coaching of athletics, conducting individualized exercise programs, administration of physical education and/or athletics, and administration of specialized exercise programs in a non-school setting.

 ESPE offers many opportunities for both students majoring in these diverse areas of study as well as students generally interested in our unique professions.
 Although the career goals of majors are varied, there are certain common threads.
 Students tend to be people-oriented, concerned with lifelong activity, and interested in general fitness, wellness and business concepts.
 These characteristics apply to students preparing for traditional careers as teachers, clinicians, administrators and managers.